You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 I tried to get through on your 20-year, but I just couldn't.

-Um the reason I'm calling is this whole drive-by thing and the uh their attempt to try and make race the issue.
+The reason I'm calling is this whole drive-by thing and their attempt to try and make race the issue.

-And you know, race hasn't been the i uh as I told Bo, if Clarence Thomas was running with Bo Snerdly, I would vote for them.
+And, you know, race hasn't been the as I told Bo, if Clarence Thomas was running with Bo Snerdley, I would vote for them, okay?

 We're talking Democrats here.